skywind3000/vim-auto-popmenu/README.md

 ### ApcEnable

-Enable plugin for the current buffer.
+Enable plugin for the current buffer manually.
 Useful when you didn't set `g:apc_enable_ft`.

 ### ApcDisable